ACKAdeyemi/Sparta-Capybara-POM/README.md

 #### Task:

-To create a Page Object Model using Capybara, create an automated user journey and test for expected failures.
+To create a Page Object Model using Capybara, create an automated user journey through a website and test for expected failures.

 This task makes use of: